Shinnecock Hills Summer School of Art: History

 Mrs. William Hoyt (Janet Ralston Chase Hoyt) was a New York philanthropist, developer, and artist.
 She was a summer resident of Southampton, Long Island and had the desire to start a summer art school providing training in open air landscape painting.
 She asked Chase to teach at the school.
 At that time Chase was well-regarded as a painter and a teacher.
 Hoyt also approached fellow Southampton residents Mrs. Henry Kirke Porter (Annie de Gamp Perrot Hegeman Porter) and Samuel Longstreth Parrish to provide financial support.
 Porter and Parrish provided the land for a large studio.
 The land abutting the studio, named the "Art Village", had residential cottages.

 The first classes were taught in the summer of 1891 before any construction on the studio or the "Art Village".
 The school rented an old farmhouse and Chase lived at the Shinncock Inn.
 The students could stay in Samuel Parrish's home or rent rooms in the area.
 The first summer was a success.
-By the summer of 1892 there were more than 100 students enrolled The studio and several cottages were completed, and classes were held at the location where it would continue to operated until its closure in 1902.
+By the summer of 1892, there were more than 100 students enrolled The studio and several cottages were completed, and classes were held at the location where it would continue to operate until its closure in 1902.

 Chase taught for two days each week.
 On Mondays he would hold a studio critique, reviewing the student work from the previous week.
 On Tuesdays Chase would set up his easel in the Shinncock Hills and paint while providing instruction.
 Chase encouraged his students to paint in the bright light, omitting preliminary sketches, and matching the colors painted to those observed.
 Students spent the rest of the week working on their paintings, either outside in the dunes, or in the studio during inclement weather.
 Classes were taught by other artists, for example Lydia Field Emmet taught beginning drawing.

-In 1897 the school made a change in the name and administration due to Chase severing his ties with the school's co-sponsor, the Brooklyn Institute.
+In 1897, the school made a change in the name and administration due to Chase severing his ties with the school's co-sponsor, the Brooklyn Institute.
 The name was changed to the Shinnecock School of Art for Men and Women.
 Chase became the president, with Charles Webster Hawthorne and Douglas John Connah serving as administrators.

-From 1891 to 1902 about 1,000 students studied at the Shinnecock Hills Summer School of Art.
+From 1891 to 1902, about 1,000 students studied at the Shinnecock Hills Summer School of Art.

 The school was successful, but Chase returned to spending his summers in Europe and the school closed in 1902.